-The UPXI and LPXI diagnostics record timeintegrated 2D images, or optionally time-resolved 2D or 1D images, in the hard X-ray spectral region.
+The UPXI and LPXI diagnostics record time-integrated 2D images, or optionally time-resolved 2D or 1D images, in the hard X-ray spectral region.
 They are dedicated to precision pointing of LMJ laser beams: position and characterization of the laser spots, verification of main-target and backlighter-target positions, and time-resolved size measurement of the Laser Entrance Holes (LEH).

-The image is obtained with a single 50 μ m diameter pinhole, laser drilled into a tantalum foil.
+The image is obtained with a single 50 μm diameter pinhole, laser drilled into a tantalum foil.
 The maximum target to pinhole distance is 250 cm (minimum is 150 cm) for a magnification of 2 (5 or 6).

-These diagnostics are available with timeintegrated detectors (CID camera or Image plate (IP) for PETAL experiments) and time-resolved detectors (X-ray streak camera operating with a temporal resolution of 50 ps or ARGOS framing camera).
+These diagnostics are available with time-integrated detectors: CID camera or Image Plate (IP) for PETAL experiments.